 What is a social media policy?

-The policy should cover your brand’s official channels, as well as how employees use social media, both personally and professionally.
+Your policy should cover your brand’s official channels, as well as how employees use social media, both personally and professionally.
 As part of your company’s business code of conduct, you want it to outline how employees should represent themselves and the brand on social media.
 That means including guidelines to protect the brand’s security, privacy and legal interests.

-Social media policies can also cover the issues any marketing professionals need to be aware of to help companies avoid legal or confidentiality issues, and it should be designed to apply to all staff from the CEO to interns.
+Social media policies can also cover key issues your marketing teams need to be aware of to help companies avoid legal or confidentiality issues.

-So think straightforward guidelines, accessible language: this is a document you need to make easily understandable for everyone.
+It should be designed to apply to all staff — from the CEO to interns.
+So, think straightforward guidelines, accessible language: this is a document you need to make easily understandable for everyone.

 How a social media policy can safeguard your brand message